 I’ve updated this post from the original.
-Eight years ago today was ‘diabetes diagnosis eve‘ for me.
+Nine years ago today was ‘diabetes diagnosis eve‘ for me.

 - February 14, 2009 was the day before being rushed to the hospital via ambulance.

 - On that day, I was an obese, sickly, pathetic Medical Industry, Big Pharma and Big Food ‘cash cow’ … on a downward health spiral.

 However since 2009, thanks in large part to my lifestyle including my diabetes diet and exercise, I have been successfully managing my diabetes, without the need for medical industry drugs or services.

 On diabetes eve, I was extremely lethargic, laying on the couch, coughing, wheezing, sucking down Gatorade.
 To say I felt miserable would be an understatement.

 Gatorade and sodas were the only thing I could drink.
 Water tasted strange to me, and seemed to make my lips and mouth swollen (they were not).
 I had great difficulty swallowing water and I actually thought it was contributing to my condition.
 I was told to keep hydrated by drinking anything I could, including sweet sugary drinks.
 I continued to drink these sugary substances.
 I would learn later that this harmful advice was causing me to slip dangerously close to a diabetic coma.